 In an episode of Ben 10, Grandpa Max and Enoch are both seeking an ancient superweapon.
 When Enoch gets the MacGuffin and grabs it, it comes apart in his hands.
 As it turns out, ancient artifacts aren't always in the best condition.

 A common plot in the late 90s animation was a run-in with the Department of Child Disservices where a set of coincidences convinces the social worker that the family's children are being abused.
 King of the Hill uses this plot for its pilot, then subverts it by having the social worker get chewed out by his boss and Reassigned to Antarctica for jumping to conclusions, and nearly having Bobby taken away from a very obviously loving family.
+It turns out all of the "evidence" the social worker had was circumstantial anyway, and could have cleared up everything if he had just talked to Bobby's Little League coach.

 When Francine discovers that the fireman who supposedly sacrificed his life to rescue her from a well when she was a child was still alive, she tries to readjust him to normal civilization, but he just can't handle it and dives back into the well.
 The narrator then explains that Francine was completely unaware that he died on impact due to diving head first into the well.